Holland Park Artist Residency 2026

 Exhibition continues to 19 September.

-With thanks to Daisy Green Collection, Tom, Prue, Zoe and the Holland Park Café team for supporting the residency, exhibition and wider public programme.
+With thanks to Friends of Holland Park, Daisy Green Collection, Tom, Prue, Zoe and the Holland Park Café team for supporting the residency, exhibition and wider public programme.
 Also to Justin Hibbs for his curation and shaping of the Daisy Green Collection Artist Residency and Being Nature Arts Programme.

 Anna May, Rainbow 2026.